Appiletume History, Family Crest & Coats of Arms

 Early History of the Appiletume family

-Another 147 words (10 lines of text) are included under the topic Early Appiletume History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appiletume research.
+Another 80 words (6 lines of text) covering the years 1650 and 1654 are included under the topic Early Appiletume History in all our PDF Extended History products and printed products wherever possible.

 Appiletume Spelling Variations